pugazh4125/Project-Bones/README.md

   <img src="Bones.gif" width="500">
 </p>

+Above is an prototype of an robotic arm

 This is an Arduino-controlled robotic arm designed for simple, precise movement using commands sent through the serial port.
 A Python slider interface is used to send these commands, making it easy to control each joint in real time.(havent added proper base for the arm yet that's why i am holding it using my hand😅 in future updates i will make a base too)

 ## **Overview**